path-cc/metric-tools/software/README.md

 each month, we are responsible for aggregating the weekly data into the "NSF Metrics" sheet.

+## Setup

+These scripts can be run from any computer with an internet connection.

+Requirements:
+* Python 3.6 or higher
+* Python Jira module, can be installed with: `pip3 install jira`

 ## M1.1: 80% of distinct changes (as measured by individual tickets) are code reviewed.